TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 ..  include:: _Sets/_site-package/_setup.rst.txt

-Dependant TypoScript is included by including dependant sets and not by TypoScript imports.
+Dependant TypoScript is included by the dependant sets and not by TypoScript imports.

 ..  _site-sets-example-settings: